Easkey Bog: Features

 Easkey or Easky Bog was legally protected as a national nature reserve by the Irish government in 1990.
-In 1990, the site was also declared Ramsar site number 471.
-A large portion of the bog has been deemed to be of international scientific interest.
+In 1990, the site was also declared a Ramsar site (number 471).
+A large portion of the bog has been designated as being of international scientific interest.

-The reserve contains the Cowagh River headwaters, a large plateau of highland blanket bog, with wet heath and mountain blanket bog set on the steep slopes of the Ox Mountains.
-There is a wide variety of diverse habitats, from quaking areas, stream, pool, flushes, heath slopes, and rock and peat lakes.
-Easkey Bog is one of only a small number of large areas of intermediate blanket bogs in Ireland, encompassing lowland and mountain blanket bog.
-It is rare in that it contains all three types of blanket bogs within close proximity.
-The reserve is home to red grouse and curlews, with the European golden plover overwintering there.
+The reserve contains the Cowagh River headwaters and a large plateau of highland blanket bog, with wet heath and mountain blanket bog on the steep slopes of the Ox Mountains.
+There is a wide variety of habitats, including quaking areas, streams, pools, flushes, heath slopes, and rock and peat lakes.
+Easkey Bog is one of a small number of large areas of intermediate blanket bog in Ireland, encompassing both lowland and mountain blanket bog.
+It contains all three types of blanket bog within close proximity.
+The reserve is home to red grouse and curlews, and the European golden plover overwinters there.
 There is also a population of Irish hare.
-A small flock of Greenland white-fronted geese migrate to the area in the winter.
+A small flock of Greenland white-fronted geese migrates to the area in winter.